Whyalla: 20th century

 In 1958 BHP decided to build an integrated steelworks at Whyalla and it was completed in 1965.
 In the following year, salt harvesting began and coke ovens were built.
 The population grew extremely rapidly, and the South Australian Housing Trust was building 500 houses each year to cope with the demand.
 Plans for a city of 100,000 were produced by the Department of Lands.
 A second water supply pipeline from Morgan was built to cope with the demand.

 In 1970 the city adopted full local government status.
 Fierce competition from Japanese ship builders resulted in the closing of the shipyards in 1978, which were at the time the largest in Australia.
 From a peak population of 38,130 in 1976, the population dropped rapidly.
 A decline in the BHP iron and steel industry since 1981 also impacted employment.

 21st century

 The BHP long products division was divested in 2000 to form OneSteel, which is the sole producer of rail and steel sleepers in Australia.
 On 2 July 2012, OneSteel changed its name to Arrium.
 After going into administration in 2016 Arrium was purchased by UK entity GFG Alliance with the steelworks placed under Liberty Steel Group and called Liberty Primary Steel and Mining.

-From 2004 onward, northern South Australia enjoyed a mineral exploration boom, and Whyalla found itself well placed to benefit from new ventures, being situated on the edge of the Gawler craton.
+From 2004 onward, northern South Australia enjoyed a sudden mineral exploration boom, and Whyalla found itself well placed to benefit from new ventures, being situated on the edge of the Gawler craton.
 The city experienced an economic upturn with the population slowly increasing and the unemployment rate falling to a more typical level.